-There are considerable uncertainties surrounding the implications of such concentration increases for temperature change (as indicated for Case B in Figure 10).
-For the Case C scenarios global mean surface temperature rise at 2100 might be less than 1.5° C from today's level; the Case A scenarios and Case B about +2.0 to +2.5°C.
+Case C scenarios, global mean surface temperature rise at 2100 might be less than $1.5^{\circ}$ C from today's level; the Case A scenarios and Case B about +2.0 to $+2.5^{\circ}$ C.

 These results indicate that, if the current state of knowledge about the radiative forcing due to anthropogenic activities is well-founded, the energy sector is indeed a major stake holder.
-Even in the Case C scenarios the energy sector would account for 40% of all long-term changes in radiative forcing (including agriculture and deforestation).
-In Scenario A3 the corresponding figure is 50%, and in Scenario A2 80%.
+Even in the Case C scenarios, the energy sector would account for 40% of all long-term changes in radiative forcing (including agriculture and deforestation).
+In Scenario A3, the corresponding figure is 50% and in Scenario A2 80%.